DrawersApp/Java-Sdk/README.md

 Install maven - sudo-apt get install maven for Ubuntu.
 For other platform and in general  -https://maven.apache.org/install.html
 ```
 1. mvn install.
-2. Update your username and pwd in BotCalle.
+2. Update your username and pwd in BotCaller.
 3. mvn clean package.
 4. Go to target and run the fat jar using java -jar.
 ```